 Thank you so much for your input regarding my extreme backlog.
 I really appreciate the comments.
-If you haven't already, you can still voice your preferences!
+If you haven't already,

 Today we begin a short trip to Carmel because a number of in-real-life friends have asked for it.
 Apologies to my cyberpals, but requests in the flesh are given more weight.